Boomrock/tanderwindex/replit.md

   - Fixed Select component validation errors by ensuring all SelectItem components have non-empty values
   - Identified and resolved file download system issue where test content was served instead of actual uploaded documents
   - Enhanced file upload/download system with proper logging and error handling for real document delivery
+  - Fixed Content-Disposition header encoding for files with non-ASCII characters by using ASCII-safe filenames

 ## User Preferences